evanharmon1/harmon-ops/machines/contraption/CHECKLIST-WIN.md

       - Settings tab: Uncheck "Stop the task if it runs longer than".
 Enable "Run task as soon as possible after a scheduled start is missed".
     - This starts a lightweight sleep infinity process inside WSL2 that keeps the VM alive indefinitely with near-zero CPU usage.
 - [ ] Setup VS Code Remote
+- [ ] Install Homebrew packages inside wsl with Homebrew
+  - `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
+  - Then follow the printed instructions to add it to your  PATH , usually something like: eval `"$(~/.linuxbrew/bin/brew shellenv)"`
+  - Permanently add that line to your shell config (e.g., ~/.zshrc or ~/.bashrc).
+  - Then you can install packages from a specific Brewfile: `brew bundle install --file=~/.Brewfile`
+    - Look through `os/brew` in this repo for which apps or Brewfiles you want to install.
+  - Prefer Homebrew for CLI tools and dev dependencies; for system‑level packages (network, kernel, etc.), keep using  apt  and reserve Homebrew for “developer‑managed” tooling to avoid conflicts.
 - [ ] Setup Docker
   - For servers, don't install Docker Desktop.
 Install Docker Engine in WSL.
 And use mirrored networking mode.
   - Install Docker Engine CE